Lymah123/js-project-webpage-color-changing/README.md

 - D23.
 I learned how to use Linux distributions (demo), sudo (lab), and software environments.
 - D24.
 I read a blog post on some backend frameworks.
-I read a blog post on dev. to.